lilab-bcb/cumulus/docs/cellranger.rst

 		gsutil -m cp -r /foo/bar/fastq_path/K18WBC6Z4 gs://fc-e0000000-0000-0000-0000-000000000000/K18WBC6Z4_fastq

 #.
+Create a scRNA-Seq formatted sample sheet.

+	This sample sheet is the same as the sample sheet described for running mkfastq and count except that the full path to the FASTQ files is ``FlowCell/Sample``.

-Create scRNA-Seq formatted sample sheet for cell ranger count only (required column headers are shown in bold):
+	scRNA-Seq formatted sample sheet description (required column headers are shown in bold):

 	.. list-table::
 		:widths: 5 30